Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

-\textbf{Funding.} Sheldon Dantas was supported by Spanish AEI Project PID2019 - 106529GB - I00 / AEI / 10.13039/501100011033 and also by PGC2018 - 093794 - B - I00 (MCIU/ AEI/ FEDER, UE).
-Javier Falcó was supported by MINECO and FEDER Project MTM2017-83262-C2-1-P. Mingu Jung was supported by NRF (NRF-2019R1A2C1003857) and by POSTECH Basic Science Research Institute Grant (NRF-2021R1A6A1A10042944).
+\textbf{Funding.} S. Dantas and J. Falcó were supported by grant PID2021-122126NB-C33 funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”.
+S. Dantas was also supported by the Spanish AEI Project PID2019 - 106529GB - I00 / AEI / 10.13039/501100011033.
+J. Falcó was also supported by MINECO and FEDER Project MTM2017-83262-C2-1-P. M. Jung was supported by NRF (NRF-2019R1A2C1003857), by POSTECH Basic Science Research Institute Grant (NRF-2021R1A6A1A10042944), and by a KIAS Individual Grant (MG086601) at Korea Institute for Advanced Study.

+\textbf{Conflict of interest:} All authors declare that they have no conflict of interest. \\ \textbf{Data availability:} No data were used to support this study.

+\textbf{Acknowledgements:} The authors are grateful to Miguel Mart\'in for fruitful conversations on the topic of the paper.
+We also thank the anonymous referee for the carefully reading of the manuscript and for providing a number of suggestions which have improved its final form.